sharontherese/latin-mass-wedding/content/rings/index.md

 # Sources

-Fielding, William J. **Strange Customs Of Courtship And Marriage**, 1942. http://archive.org/details/in.ernet.dli.2015.84585.
+Fielding, William J. Strange Customs Of Courtship And Marriage, 1942. http://archive.org/details/in.ernet.dli.2015.84585.

-Jones, William. **Finger-Ring Lore; Historical, Legendary, Anecdotal**.
+Jones, William.
+Finger-Ring Lore; Historical, Legendary, Anecdotal.
 London, Chatto and Windus, 1877. http://archive.org/details/fingerringlorehi00jonerich.

-Maskell, Joseph. **The Wedding-Ring: Its History, Literature, and the Superstitions Respecting It**, 1868.
+Maskell, Joseph.
+The Wedding-Ring: Its History, Literature, and the Superstitions Respecting It, 1868.

+"The Curiosities of Antiquity.
+Hand Rings."
+The Illustrated Magazine of Art 1, no. 1 (1853): 10-12. http://www.jstor.org/stable/20537876.